Inside: Overcoming adversity after the losses like divorce.

 In Harvey MacKay’s book, “We Got Fired…and It’s the Best Thing That Ever Happened to Us,” there are many stories about how getting fired was a catalyst for starting a business or going on to something better.
 One of my favorites is the story of how the founder of Home Depot got fired from his job at a hardware store because he did not understand the business.

-3 ways to use hardship to facilitate growth.
+3 ways to use adversity to facilitate growth.

 1. Focus on the opportunity.